rooseveltframework/multi-db/CONFIGURATION.md

 }
 ```

-- `questionMarkParamsForPostgres` *[Boolean]*: Automatically convert parameterized query placeholders from `?` to `$ + number` within Multi-DB for PostgreSQL queries so you can use the `?` syntax in PostgreSQL queries, which isn't possible in native PostgreSQL queries.
+- `questionMarkParamsForPostgres` *[Boolean]*: Automatically convert parameterized query placeholders from `?` to `$ + number` within Multi-DB-Driver for PostgreSQL queries so you can use the `?` syntax in PostgreSQL queries, which isn't possible in native PostgreSQL queries.
 Default: `true`.

-- `mergeConfig` *[Boolean]*: Merge config values passed via constructor or environment variable with any `.multi-db-config.json` file detected in your app's directory structure.
+- `mergeConfig` *[Boolean]*: Merge config values passed via constructor or environment variable with any `.multi-db-driver-config.json` file detected in your app's directory structure.
 Default: `true`.

 ### Example configs